Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Optimizing filesystems via superblocks

-- Optimizing hard disks
+- Optimizing hard disk performance

 - Using SMART to predict hard disk failures

-- Expanding usable storage space via LVM
+- Expanding storage via LVM

-- Expanding usable storage space by mounting additional partitions
+- Expanding storage by mounting additional partitions

-- Expanding usable storage space using symlinks
+- Expanding storage using symlinks

-- Expanding usable storage space using aufs
+- Expanding storage using aufs

 - Encrypting removable disks with dm-crypt/LUKS